$583,049Average Value$286Average Price per Sq Ft26Homes For Sale

 Today, most of the city’s 10,000 residents work at Joint Base Lewis-McChord (JBLM), the largest military installation on the West Coast.
 DuPont borders the base, and many choose to live here over neighboring communities like Lakewood because it has direct access.
 “There’s a shortcut to get to the base easily without getting on the highway,” says Thomas Lowe, a broker with HomeSmart Real Estate Associates who’s sold in the area for eight years.
 Interstate 5 borders the area, and civilian residents typically commute to Olympia or Tacoma for work.

-Play a round of golf at the pristine Home Course in DuPont.
+Play a round of golf at The Home Course in DuPont and enjoy the surrounding landscape.

 A Craftsman aesthetic in 20th and 21st century homes